tomaslibal/ua-detection/README.md

 The supervised learning method used by `uadet2` relies on having labelled data as its input.
 Firstly, the labels need to be assigned to each data point which means that either the user-agent string is obtained from the agent itself and categorized, or some other expert assigns a label to the user-agent string.
 The latter brings the possibility of mislabelling the string and lowering the ability of the program to successfully predict the class on new data.

+Then the method itself has its own limitations in what it can learn from the data and how successful it can be in predicting the class of the input string.

 ### Disclaimers

 There is no warranty for this free software.
 All mentioned trademarks are property